-Dr. Kathy Townsend is a researcher and the Education Coordinator at The University of Queensland’s, Moreton Bay Research Station.
-Based on North Stradbroke Island (off of Brisbane), and originally from Canada, Kathy has been working and living on Australia’s tropical research stations for over 20 years.
+Dr. Kathy Townsend is a researcher at The University of the Sunshine Coast.
+Previously based on North Stradbroke Island (off of Brisbane), and originally from Canada, Kathy has been working and living on Australia’s tropical research stations for over 20 years.

 Kathy’s professional interests include marine conservation and human impacts on the marine environment.
 She has successfully won multiple Australian Research Council grants, working with a broad range of multidisciplinary teams.
 She has published in both international and regional journals and regularly presents at scientific conferences.
 Because of this, she has been invited to provide expert comment on policy issues across all levels of government.